andmaria-eth/LundTagger/README.md

 - `pdg`: a bool that specifies whether you want to use the PDG information in your tree
 - `suffix`: a string which will be added at the end of any saved file.
 This is useful, for instance, when loading different `JetGraphProducer`s.

 This repo provides the tools to train, evaluate and compare several models.
+A few samples with Higgsstrahlung events where a Higgs decays to quaks and the Z to a muon pair are present in the `LundTagger/samples` folder.
 You can refer to `basic_example.py` to check a few functionalities and how to use them.
 Please do not hesitate to contact me for questions or issues.